What is a patent examiner?

 Here's what to expect when you train to become an examiner:

-- You'll be required to meet specific milestones during each stage of the training program
+- You'll be required to meet specific milestones during each stage of the training program (pro-rated for part-time employees)

 - Each stage must be completed before advancing to the next stage